 Sometimes you want to write largely in text and then switch on a few key symbols.
-Write your sentence in text-mode.
+To explore this, write your sentence in text-mode.
 Put the cursor in the words where you want symbols, and either press the F10 key, or select the symbol from the symbol chooser.